awsdocs/amazon-ecs-developer-guide/doc_source/ecs-cd-pipeline.md

   + Build the Docker image and tag the image both as `latest` and with the Git commit ID\.
 + Post\-build stage:
   + Push the image to your ECR repository with both tags\.
   + Write a file called `imagedefinitions.json` in the build root that has your Amazon ECS service's container name and the image and tag\.
 The deployment stage of your CD pipeline uses this information to create a new revision of your service's task definition, and then it updates the service to use the new task definition\.
-The `imagedefinitions.json` file is required for the AWS CodeDeploy ECS job worker\.
+The `imagedefinitions.json` file is required for the CodeDeploy ECS job worker\.

 ```
 version: 0.2